Quickstart

 batch_config=BatchJobConfig(jobQueue="bisi-test-jq"))' > bisi_resources.py

-This configures bisi to upload your docker image to and tells bisi where to submit your batch job.
+This configures bisi to upload your docker image to Amazon ECRarrow-up-right and tells bisi where to submit your batch job.
 Next you can deploy your container and run it in batch.

 bisi deploy